 \subsection{Datasets}

-We experiment with 2 English text datasets: NYT comments dataset, which comprises article with comments and metrics such as number of upvotes, number of comments, etc. and the Webhose \footnote{\url{https://webhose.io/free-datasets/news-articles-that-mention-corona-virus/}} dataset comprising of articles and comments with metrics such as total participation on the articles, number of replies on the article, and various social media reactions for these articles.
-These metrics are used as target metric for generating the article text.
+We experiment with $2$ text datasets: NYT comments, which comprises articles with comments and metrics such as upvote and comments count and the Webhose\footnote{\url{https://webhose.io/free-datasets/news-articles-that-mention-corona-virus/}} dataset comprising of articles and comments with metrics such as total participation on articles, replies count, and various social media reactions for these articles.
+These metrics are used as target goal for article text generation.
 We filter and pre-process\footnote{Preprocessing details in Appendix C} this data resulting in 39k article data which we use for our training with a train-dev-test split of $80$-$10$-$10$ (Table \ref{tab:data-distribution}).
 We categorize the target metrics into high, medium, and low classes, resulting in categorical target goal (e.g., high/ low replies count).